'Why do you want to work for us?' Application and interview answers IT companies want

 Bad application form answers that say ‘I don’t want this job’

-In online applications, giving one-line answers to the question ‘Why do you want to work for us?’ suggests to IT recruiters the real answer is ‘Actually, I don’t’.
+In online graduate IT job applications, giving one-line answers to the question ‘Why do you want to work for us?’ suggests to IT recruiters the real answer is ‘Actually, I don’t’.
 Even worse, leaving in the wrong company name having copied and pasted the answer from an earlier application screams out both ‘I said the same thing to your competitors’ and ‘I’m really slapdash’.

 Why good employer research matters